justinholtweb/craft-transport

 History & rollback

-Transport → History lists every import and export.
-Open an import to see its details and error log.
+Transport → History lists every import and export, and is where queued exports are downloaded from.
+Open a run to see its full report — the elements added, updated, skipped and failed, broken down by type — along with any errors.
 Completed imports can be rolled back with one click — Transport restores updated elements to their prior state and deletes elements the import created.
 Rollbacks are snapshot-protected, so they can be undone too.

 craft transport/history